fuglaro/defaff-linux/design.md

 * Navigating horizontally will jump through tabs, and then the columns of tiled mode.
 * One pixel borders except when fullscreen (secondary color, or primary if selected).
 * Pinning clears tiled and fullscreen states and vice versa.
-* Displays attach to workspaces and can be moved across them.
+* Displays attach to desktops and can be moved across them.
-* Workspaces adjust their resolution to the smallest attached display, and scales for larger displays.
+* Desktops adjust their resolution to the smallest attached display, and scales for larger displays.
 * Displays are arranged and rotated as if in a 3x3 grid.
 * Fullscreen windows that are also pinned are drawn across all displays.
 * Layout constrints: